 WebMD Update: Dexamethasone, a steroid sometimes used for asthma, cancer, and rheumatoid arthritis, could reduce deaths in hospitalized coronavirus patients with severe complications by about a third, according to a new study.
 Learn More

 Dexamethasone is used to treat conditions such as arthritis, blood/hormone disorders, allergic reactions, skin diseases, eye problems, breathing problems, bowel disorders, cancer, and immune system disorders.
 It is also used as a test for an adrenal gland disorder (Cushing's syndrome).Dexamethasone belongs to a class of drugs known as corticosteroids.
 It decreases your immune system's response to various diseases to reduce symptoms such as swelling and allergic-type reactions.

 How to use dexamethasone oral

 Take this medication by mouth as directed by your doctor.
 Take with food or milk to prevent stomach upset.
-Take this medication by mouth with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
-If you are using the liquid form of the medication, use a medication-measuring device to carefully measure the dose using a special measuring device/spoon.
+Take the tablet form of this medication with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
+If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.